British Columbia

 Introduction to Disability Without Poverty

-Disability Without Poverty was formed in 2020 in response to a Throne Speech from federal Minister of Employment, Workforce Development and Disability Inclusion, Carla Qualtrough, who committed to establishing the Canada Disability Benefit.
+Disability Without Poverty was formed in 2020 in response to a Throne Speech from Prime Minister Trudeau in which he declared the need for a Canada Disability Benefit to be brought in by the federal Minister of Employment, Workforce Development and Disability Inclusion, Carla Qualtrough.
 This commitment was reaffirmed in Minister Qualtrough’s mandate letter and the May 2021 federal budget.

 There wasn’t much information behind the promise of this benefit, other than the goal of having it modelled after the Guaranteed Income Supplement for seniors, which is stacked on top of Old Age Security payments.
-So based on that we’d be looking at a stacking benefit on top of existing benefits disabled Canadians currently receive (which is quite low, below the poverty line).
+Based on that information, we’d be looking at a stacking benefit on top of existing benefits disabled Canadians currently receive (which below the poverty line).

 Leaders in the disability community knew this was a time for action, and that: